• Skip to main content

 What is bourguignon?

-Bourguignon is a French term describing a dish that is prepared with wine or with a mushroom and onion garnish.
+Bourguignon is a French term for a dish prepared with wine or with a mushroom and onion garnish.

 • 800 grams lamb leg or shoulder, cut into 1-inch pieces